Henryk91/contact-list/README.md

-# React Weather App
+# React Contact List

 ## Introduction

-This is react weather app that gets data via a back-end server from [Dark Sky Api](https://darksky.net/dev/docs).
+This is React contact list app that gets data via a Node back-end server from a Mongo Database.

-There are two ways to pick a location, either by typing the location in a search bar or letting the app discover your location.
-There are also two weather display modes to choose from: This Week and Select By day.
-- This Week has a quick overview of the week and by clicking a more detailed daily weather breakdown is given.
-- In Select By Day you can choose your day and receive a detailed breakdown of that day.
+Once loaded add a username at the top and click on either my contacts or all contacts

+- My Contacts will only show contacts created by you.
+- All Contacts will show all contacts in the list.

-A live demo version can be found [here](https://henryk91-weather.glitch.me)
+A live demo version can be found [here](https://henryk91-contact.glitch.me)

 ### Development mode